A Look into the Data Integration Centers: Secure Research with the Data Integration Center Hamburg

 On the occasion of International Women's Day, we spoke to Dr Anke Diehl, Head of the Digital Transformation Unit and Chief Transformation Officer at the Essen University Hospital (UME).
 She is specifically committed to digitalisation in medical care and was recently honoured with the German Medical Award as "Medical Woman of the Year 2021".
 In the interview, Dr Diehl talks about women and diversity in medical informatics.

-Project internal web meeting
+Project internal meeting